Discreet, Strategic Criminal Defense Representation

-- Sex in public: Sex in a public place can include a motor vehicle, park or any open or public area where there is even a remote chance another person might see you.
+- Sex in public: Sex in a public place can include a motor vehicle, a park, or any open or public area where there is even a remote chance another person might see you.

 - Public nudity: Public nudity can include “streaking” or exposing your genitals, or breasts for females, in a park or any public place where there is even a remote chance another person might see you.

 - Cyber indecent exposure: With the growing popularity of the webcam, undercover police have begun trolling chat rooms looking for sex crimes.
-If you expose yourself to a minor; have sexually explicit conversations with a minor, over the internet or download; or watch or view child pornography, you could be facing sexual misconduct.
+If you expose yourself to a minor; have sexually explicit conversations with a minor, over the internet; or download, watch or view child pornography, you could be facing sexual misconduct.

 Understanding The Charges

-Depending on which state and the situation, indecent exposure charges can be very serious and have long-lasting negative consequences.
-There should never be taken lightly.
-If found guilty of a felony you may be facing 13 months in prison and up to $100,000 in fines even if you have no prior criminal history.
+Depending on the state and situation, indecent exposure charges can be very serious and have long-lasting negative consequences.
+These should never be taken lightly.
+If found guilty of a felony, you may be facing 13 months in prison and up to $100,000 in fines even if you have no prior criminal history.
 Penalties are also severe for solicitation convictions.

 Keeping Sex-Related Crimes From Remaining On Your Permanent Record

 You do not want a sex-related crime on your permanent record if you can avoid it.
 For some, keeping lascivious conduct or indecent exposure crime off the record is as important as avoiding jail time and other criminal penalties.
 Keeping your charges as private as possible and creating a strong, effective defense against these charges is the best way to protect your career, your family and your reputation in your community.